-SpotlightDC has awarded funds to three journalists pursuing investigative projects.
+SpotlightDC has awarded funds to four journalists pursuing investigative projects.

 UNLAWFUL EVICTIONS IN DC?
 WORKERS’ COMP IN D.C.
 Published 10/7/20